rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

     systemd
     ```

-2. Run the `ls` command to view the /proc/<PID>/exe virtual file system path, to view the
-   name and path to the executable behind the process with a process I.D. of 1.
+2. Run the `ls` command to view the /proc/<PID>/exe virtual file system path and see the name and path to the executable behind the process with the ID of 1.
 Type:

     ```bash
     [root@localhost ~]# ls -l /proc/1/exe